 The 6th Annual Story Crossroads Festival is Monday-Thursday, May 10-13, 2021 with Virtual and Proper-Distanced Opportunities.

 Monday we have virtual professional development trainings as well as virtual marketplace, demonstrations, and “curiosity” moments with story-related businesses as an educational experience.
 Tuesday is our series of proper-distanced concerts at the Murray City Park (495 East 5300 South, Murray, UT) that will also be filmed and available to people who bought tickets.
 Footage will be released later that week no matter if attended live or watching all virtually.
 Wednesday is our Virtual Field Trip Day through our YouTube Channel (unlisted, given to registrants) and then a Zoom/livestream performance and arts education through Story Crossroads and the Salt Lake City Library System on “Wizards in the Valley: Tales of Magicians in early Salt Lake City” presented by story magician Richard Hatch.
 Finally, Thursday focuses on a livestreamed academic discussion called “Language of Story: Hungarian” shared by Dr. Csenge Zalka with ability to ask your questions followed by a pre-recorded performance geared for teens and older.

-Learn more about the 5-hour Intensive Workshop on “Down the Rabbit Hole: Intensive Research for Storytellers” led by Dr. Csenge Zalka on Monday, May 10, 2021 in Murray, UT with both proper-distanced and virtual options.
+Learn more about the 5-hour Intensive Workshop on “Down the Rabbit Hole: Intensive Research for Storytellers” led by Dr. Csenge Zalka virtually (with breaks) on Monday, May 10, 2021.

 Fliers plus audio and video that can be shared online can be found on our press kit/media coverage page found here though will feature other press releases until closer to April 2021.